 Because of these two factors, being listed on BBB’s website adds to the search engine optimization (SEO) of the business’s website and helps them rank higher in consumer searches.
 Many customers also find businesses they can trust by searching on bbb.org, so there is the referral factor.
 And of course, displaying the seal online and at the place of business helps consumers recognize the company’s commitment to trust in the marketplace.
 All these have helped BBB maintain one of the highest trust factors of any review or ratings service (we tie with Consumer Reports in most surveys and we outrank all of the for-profit review services).

-How has the value proposition of the BBB changes for businesses due to advent of review sites like Yelp, Angie’s list, Google Reviews?
+How has the value proposition of the BBB changed for businesses due to advent of review sites like Yelp, Angie’s list, and Google Reviews?

 While BBB is often lumped together with online review sites, we don’t really see them as “competitors” because we offer more in-depth information.
 We suggest that consumers check BBB first, but other sites can be helpful in addition to BBB.